riferrei/pacman-with-elasticsearch/README.md

    <table>
       <tr>
          <td width="500" height="200"><img src="images/scoreboard.png"></td>
          <td width="500">With all this data stored in Elasticsearch the game continuously reads the indices and computes in near real-time a scoreboard.
 The scoreboard lists all the available players and sorts them firstly based on their score, then based on their level, and lastly based on the number of their losses.
-The scoreboard is built based on features like <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html">searches</a> and <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html">aggregations</a>, and advanced features such as <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/transform-apis.html#transform-apis">transforms</a> and <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/data-streams.html">data streams</a> can also be optionally enabled.</td>
+The scoreboard is built based on features like <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html">searches</a> and <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html">aggregations</a>, and advanced features such as <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/transform-apis.html#transform-apis">transforms</a> and <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/data-streams.html">data streams</a> are also enabled.</td>
       </tr>
    </table>
 </center>